Upgrading Always On Availability Group Replica Instances

-This upgrade sequence has an average downtime of less than two failovers per availability group.
-The resulting configuration is shown in the table below.
+This upgrade sequence has an average downtime of fewer than two failovers per AG.
+The resulting configuration is shown in the following table.

 Based on your specific implementation, your upgrade path may vary, and the downtime that client applications experience may vary as well.

 In many cases, after the rolling upgrade is completed, you will fail back to the original primary replica.